j3rrywan9/scala-study/docs/implicit_conversions_and_parameters.md

 Because this pattern is common, Scala lets you leave out the name of this parameter and shorten the method header by using a *context bound*.

+The syntax `[T : Ordering]` is a context bound, and it does two things.
+First, it introduces a type parameter `T` as normal.
+Second,it adds an implicit parameter of type `Ordering[T]`.

 ## When multiple conversions apply

 If one of the available conversions is strictly *more specific* than the others, then the compiler will choose the more specific one.